You Only Live Twice (film): Plot

-Bond attends a sumo match where he is approached by Japanese secret service agent Aki, who takes him to meet local MI6 operative Dikko Henderson.
-Henderson claims to have critical evidence about the rogue craft, but is killed by a hitman before he can elaborate.
-Bond chases and kills the assailant, taking the assailant's clothing as a disguise, and is driven in the getaway car to Osato Chemicals.
+While attending a sumo tournament, Bond is approached by female Japanese secret service agent Aki, who takes him to meet local MI6 operative Dikko Henderson.
+Henderson claims to have critical evidence about the spacecraft, but a hitman kills Henderson before he can elaborate.
+Bond kills the assailant, taking his clothing as a disguise, and is driven in the getaway car to Osato Chemicals.
 Once there, Bond subdues the driver and breaks into the office safe of the company's president, Mr. Osato.
-After obtaining secret documents, Bond is pursued by armed security, but is rescued by Aki, who flees to a secluded subway station.
-Bond chases her, but falls down a trap door leading to the office of the head of the Japanese secret service, Tiger Tanaka.
-The stolen documents are examined, and found to include a photograph of the cargo ship Ning-Po, with a microdot message saying the tourist who took the photo was killed as a security precaution.
+After obtaining secret documents, Bond is pursued by security and rescued by Aki, who flees to a secluded subway station.
+Bond chases her, but falls through a trap door leading to the office of the head of the Japanese secret service, Tiger Tanaka.
+The documents include a photograph of the cargo ship Ning-Po, with a microdot message saying the tourist who took the photo was killed as a security precaution.

-Bond goes back to Osato Chemicals to meet Osato, masquerading as a potential buyer.
-Osato humors Bond, but after their meeting orders his secretary, Helga Brandt, to have him killed; both are SPECTRE agents.
-Outside the building, assassins open fire on Bond before Aki rescues him again.
-Bond and Aki drive to Kobe, where the Ning-Po is docked.
-They investigate the company's dock facilities, and discover that the ship was delivering elements for rocket fuel.
-They are discovered, but Bond eludes the henchmen until Aki gets away; however, Bond is captured.
-He wakes, tied up in Brandt's cabin on the Ning-Po.
+Bond, masquerading as a potential buyer, returns to Osato Chemicals.
+He briefly meets with Osato, who orders his secretary, Helga Brandt, to kill Bond; both are SPECTRE agents.
+Once outside, assassins open fire on Bond before Aki rescues him.
+They drive to Kobe, where the Ning-Po is docked.
+They learn the ship was delivering elements for rocket fuel.
+After being discovered, Bond eludes the henchmen while Aki escapes.
+Bond is captured and awakens in Brandt's cabin on the Ning-Po.
 Brandt interrogates Bond, before seducing him.
-Brandt flies Bond to Tokyo the next day, but en route, she sets off a flare in the plane, seals Bond in his seat and bails out.
-Bond lands the plane and flees before it explodes.
+Brandt flies Bond to Tokyo the next day, but en route, she sets off a flare inside the plane, seals Bond in his seat, and bails out.
+Bond however, manages to land the plane and flees before it explodes.